 How is goodwill value calculated for a potential buyer?

 Let’s take a non-owner General Practitioner engaged as an Independent Associate paying a market management fee of 35% to the practice for the administrative services provided to them.
-The doctor will need to generate income from their own personal exertion and therefore, there’s a natural limit to the amount that can be generated depending on their style of practicing medicine.
+The doctor will need to generate income from their own personal exertion and therefore, there’s a natural limit to the amount that can be generated depending on their style of practising medicine.
 The doctor then receives 65% of the gross income after paying the management fees to the host practice.

 When evaluating the potential purchase of a medical practice, the key calculation in this instance would be: how much would you receive over and above what you would otherwise receive as a non-owner paying a management fee to the practice?